-Unit managers don’t want to share their resources with the rest of the organization because they aren’t rewarded for coordination.
+Unit managers don't want to share their resources with the rest of the organization because they aren't rewarded for coordination.
 Top management might attempt to return to centralized management, but that fails because the scope of operation is too big.
-The solution is to find special coordination techniques that will align every business unit with the common goal.
+The solution is to find special coordination techniques that will align every business unit with a common goal.

 Stage 4: Growth through coordination and monitoring

 By this point, the company is a corporation.
 Top-level managers introduce formal systems for coordination and take responsibility for their administration.
 Once decentralized units are now are merged into product groups.
 All planning is formalized and intensively reviewed.